Reduced Density Matrix Functional Theory And A Reduced Formulation Of Density Functional Theory: Acknowledgments

 \section{Acknowledgments}

 We would like to thank André Laestadius, Nadia Larsen and Sergey Neshveyev for engaging and insightful discussions.
 Furthermore, we would like to thank Hannes Wendt, who introduced us to the $X$-norm and helped in the formulation and proof of Theorem \ref{Theorem: Diagonal map}.
+We would also like to thank Thiago Corso, who pointed out out a flaw in our proof of Theorem \ref{Theorem: Surjective diagonal map} and contributed by formulating an alternative proof, including Lemma \ref{Lemma: Positive increasing sequence}.
 The work was supported by the Research Council of Norway Project Nos.~262695 (Hylleraas Centre for Quantum Molecular Sciences), and 324944 (QOMBINE).